AriaKillebrewBruehl/CSCI385/scene/README.md

 ## Running the Scene

-To run the scene and see the various components in action clone this repo, open the and run the command `open scene.html`.
+To run the scene and see the various components in action clone this repo, open the directory and run the command `open scene.html`.
 The program will then open in your browser!

 ## Live Demo